Saudi Mobily in talks to buy stake in fixed line firm Atheeb

-DUBAI (Reuters) - Saudi Arabia’s No.2 mobile company Etihad Etisalat 7020.SE (Mobily) is in talks to buy a stake in loss-making fixed-line operator Etihad Atheeb 7040.SE, according to a statement on the kingdom’s bourse.
+DUBAI, June 3 (Reuters) - Saudi Arabia’s No.2 mobile company Etihad Etisalat (Mobily) is in talks to buy a stake in loss-making fixed-line operator Etihad Atheeb, according to a statement on the kingdom’s bourse.

 The two firms have entered non-binding talks for a Mobily subsidiary to buy a stake in Atheeb, according to the statement, which sets a June 30 deadline to announce “relevant developments”.